molily/molily.de/_posts/2017-11-25-robust-javascript.md

 #### CoffeeScript

-[CoffeeScript](http://coffeescript.org/) has a syntax very familiar to JavaScript.
-Its motto is “It is just JavaScript”.
+[CoffeeScript](http://coffeescript.org/) was one of the first widely-used languages that compile to JavaScript.
+It has a syntax very familiar to JavaScript.
+CoffeeScript’s motto is “It is just JavaScript”.
 It mostly provides “syntactic sugar” that makes writing common JavaScript idioms easier.

 In CoffeeScript, whitespace like line breaks and spaces is used for delimiting functions and blocks.
 The mapping from CoffeeScript to JavaScript is direct, the target code closely resembles the CoffeeScript source.